SarpedonTD/sarpedontd.github.io/_posts/2022-11-20-Legion-Maps.md

 # Options
 Command options I might be able to make it easier to look up a name by showing a list of all names as part of the slash command.
 Discord commands can be created with pre-set options for the arguments.
 Unfortunately the limit to options is 25.
 But there is grouping, so I can break down the 48 maps into some grouping (maybe alphabetically) so each group would have less than 25 options.

-Finally, there is an auto-completion capability as well: [https://discord.com/developers/docs/interactions/application-commands#autocomplete].
-So lots of way to improve the simple command with Discord features.
+Finally, there is an auto-completion capability as well: https://discord.com/developers/docs/interactions/application-commands#autocomplete.
+Lots of way to improve the simple command with Discord features.

 So that's a brief random walk through bots, maps, Legion, and rivals.
 The intent is there will be a few more Legion related posts!